yzerlaut/heterogenous_firing_response/README.md

 # heterogenous_firing_response

-Supplementary material for the the paper : "Heterogenous firing response of mice layer V pyramidal neurons in the low rate fluctuation-driven regime"
+Data, analysis and theoretical modeling for the paper : "Heterogenous firing response of mice layer V pyramidal neurons in the fluctuation-driven regime"

 ## Requirements